DevExpress/testcafe/docs/articles/documentation/recipes/best-practices/best-practices.md

 ## Selectors Strategy

-The best ways to work with Selectors are covered in the [TestCafe Studio blog](https://community.devexpress.com/blogs/testcafe/archive/2020/06/10/testcafe-studio-v1-3-0-a-new-way-to-work-with-selectors.aspx#).
+The [TestCafe Studio blog](https://community.devexpress.com/blogs/testcafe/archive/2020/06/10/testcafe-studio-v1-3-0-a-new-way-to-work-with-selectors.aspx#) covers the best ways to work with Selectors.

 In general, follow these guidelines when you write the Selectors for your tests.